percona/pmm-doc/docs/details/commands/pmm-admin.md

 --enable-all-collectors --disable-collectors=topmetrics
 ```

-### Limit dbStats, collStats and indexStats
+###### Limit dbStats, collStats and indexStats

  All the collectors are enabled by default.
 However, collStats and indexStats are enabled if there are less than 200 collections across all the databases, excluding the admin, config, and local system databases.

 For collStats and indexStats you can:

-- Set the value of the parameter `-collector.collstats-limit` to -1, which indicates that collStats and indexStats can handle unlimited collections.
+- Set the value of the parameter `-max-collections-limit` to 0, which indicates that collStats and indexStats can handle unlimited collections.

-- Enable collStats and indexStats for some databases or collections also.
+Enable collStats and indexStats for some databases or collections also.

 - Specify the databases and collections that collStats and indexStats will use to collect data using the parameter `--stats-collections`.
 This parameter receives a comma-separated list of namespaces in the form `database.collection`.

-#### Example
+###### Example

 If `--stats-collections=db1,db2.col1` then the collectors are run as follows: